Structured prior distributions for the covariance matrix in latent factor models: Parameterisation of the Bayesian factor model

-Rotational invariance can be addressed in a number of ways, for example, by constraining the factor loadings matrix to have orthonormal columns and making the $k$ factor variances unknown.
-However, for the computational simplicity it affords, the most common solution in the Bayesian literature is to use the positive diagonal, lower triangular (PLT) constraint.
-Denoting the constrained matrix by $\IdLambda$, this demands $\idLambda_{ij}=0$ for $j>i$ and $\idLambda_{ii}>0$ for $i=1,\ldots,k$ \citep[][]{Lop14}.
-This is typically accompanied with a semi-conjugate prior that takes the non-zero factor loadings to be zero-mean, independent normal random variables with common variance $C_0$; the distributions for the diagonal terms are then truncated from below at zero to ensure positivity \citep[][]{GZ96,LW04}.
-The common variance is often taken to be large with the intention of creating a prior that conveys little information.
-However, it is well known that in combination with this prior, the PLT constraint introduces an order dependence such that, in terms of the shared variation $\matr{\Delta}=(\delta_{ij})=\IdLambda \IdLambda^\T$, $\Var(\delta_{11}) < \Var(\delta_{22}) < \cdots < \Var(\delta_{kk})$.
-In most practical applications this order dependence is undesirable.
-Notwithstanding this philosophical point, the PLT constraint also introduces problems in computational inference.
-Writing $\IdLambda^{(k)}$ to denote the lower triangular matrix comprising the first $k$ rows and columns of $\IdLambda$, problems arise when $\IdLambda^{(k)}$ is near singular, which can occur when variables in $\vec{y}$ are highly correlated.
-When the $i$th diagonal element of $\IdLambda^{(k)}$ is close to zero, the signs of the below diagonal terms in column $i$ are only very weakly identified, producing multiple modes in the posterior corresponding to the different sign flips; see, for example, \citet{ABP16} or \citet{MC22} for illustrations.
+In the Bayesian literature, the most common solution to the rotation problem uses the positive diagonal, lower triangular (PLT) constraint; denoting the constrained matrix by $\IdLambda$ and corresponding factors by $\tilde{\vec{\eta}}_1,\ldots,\tilde{\vec{\eta}}_n$, this demands $\idLambda_{ij}=0$ for $j>i$ and $\idLambda_{ii}>0$ for $i=1,\ldots,k$.
+Although historically this approach has been widely used in the Bayesian literature \citep[e.g.][]{GZ96,LW04}, we choose not to address the rotational invariance and instead parameterise the model using the unidentified and unconstrained factor loadings matrix $\matr{\Lambda}$.
+There are two main motivations.

+First, recent work provides theoretical and empirical evidence that imposition of the PLT constraint can adversely affect computational inference.
+Writing $\IdLambda^{(k)}$ to denote the lower triangular matrix comprising the first $k$ rows and columns of $\IdLambda$, problems arise when $\IdLambda^{(k)}$ is near singular, which can occur when variables in $\vec{y}_i$ are highly correlated.
+When the $j^{\text{th}}$ diagonal element of $\IdLambda^{(k)}$ is close to zero, the signs of $(\idLambda_{j+1,j}, \ldots, \idLambda_{pj})$ are only very weakly identified, producing multiple modes in the posterior corresponding to the different sign flips \citep[e.g.][]{ABP16,MC22}.
 This can cause poor mixing in MCMC samplers and poor approximation of the posterior for the number of factors \citep[][]{CLS18}.
-These problems have successfully been addressed by parameter-expansion techniques which target a posterior over an expanded space with fewer pathological features \citep[][]{GD09,CLS18,BD11}.
+These problems have been addressed successfully by parameter-expansion techniques, which target a posterior over an expanded space with fewer pathological features \citep[e.g.][]{GD09,CLS18}.
+Parameterising the model and framing the problem of computational inference in terms of the unidentified factor loadings matrix $\matr{\Lambda}$ falls into this class of methods.